AXPZ20 KNHC 100911

 REMAINDER OF THE AREA...

-Moderate to locally fresh trades are noted S of 15N and N of the
+Moderate to locally fresh trade winds are noted north of the

 monsoon trough to near 20N and west of 120W, with gentle to

 moderate breezes elsewhere north of the monsoon trough.
 Tropical